 Narrow Hamon ——- A mix of Suguha (straight) and Ko-choji (small clove-like pattern), and Ko-gumome (small ccontinuous half-circle like pattern).
 Small Nie base. (shown below)

-Wide Hamon———– Notare (wavy) midare, O-gunome.
+Wide Hamon———– Notare-midare (wavy), O-gunome.
 Nie base.
-Ashi-iri (short line goes inward), Inazuma (lightning-like line), Kinsuji (a gold line like) appears on tempered line.
-But Inazuma and Kinsuji require trained eyes to detect.
-It is hard to notice the Inazuma, Kinsuji, etc. for beginners.
-(Right drawing below)
+Ashi-iri (short line toward the blade, the right drawing below).
+Inazuma (lightning-like line) or Kinsuji (bright, radiant line) may appear on a tempered line.
+However, Inazuma and Kinsuji require trained eyes to be detected.
+It is hard for beginners to notice the Inazuma or Kinsuji.

-Jihada or Jitetsu (between shinogi and Tempered line)–—– Strong Ji-nie (地沸), that is a sand-like small dots appears on Ji (other than the tempered line).
-Yubashiri (cluster of Ji-nie), Kinsuji (lined Nie looks like a golden line), Inazuma (lightning-like irregular line) and Chikei (similar to Kinsuji appears on Ji-hada).
+Jihada or Jitetsu (between Shinogi and Tempered line)–—– Strong Ji-nie (地沸) that is the sand-like small dots appears on Ji (between tempered line and Mune).
+Yubashiri (a cluster of Ji-nie), Kinsuji (bright, radiant line formed by Nie ), Inazuma (a lightning-like irregular line), or Chikei (similar to Kinsuji) appears on Ji-hada.

 Late Kamakura Period Soshu School Sword Smiths

-Goro-Nyudo-Masamune(正宗) Sano Museum Catalogue (佐野美術館図録) Permission granted *Because Masamune lived in Kamakura which is a beach town, he was inspired by ocean wave.
-Therefore his Hamon sometimes looks like wave design.
+Goro-Nyudo-Masamune(正宗) Sano Museum Catalogue (佐野美術館図録) Permission granted Since Masamune lived in a beach town, Kamakura, his hamon style sometimes looks like ocean waves.